 Heading to this spot in the summer means a trail lined with thimbleberries, huckleberries, and blueberries.
 This day hike is popular for a reason.
 On your way up, take a detour to Bridal Veil Falls and allow the spray from the waterfall to cool you off before ascending to the awe-inspiring view of Lake Serene.
 You can enjoy the view of the Cascade mountains, try your hand at fishing, or go for a (pretty chilly) swim.
 The sunset above the lake is spectacular, so consider a night hike instead for a more solitary scene.

 2. Lake Crescent

 Olympic National Park, WA

 Settled in the middle of lush forest, this glacier-fed lake is a must in our most popular Washington destination, Olympic National Park.
 If you want to take advantage of the several hiking trails and stay for a stunning sunset, snag a campsite.
 Reaching this lake takes only a short walk, so you’ll have plenty of time to enjoy lakeside activities upon arrival.
 On a sunny day, go for a swim in the clear turquoise waters.
 Kayaks and other water activity rentals are available all along the shore, so there’s certainly something for everyone.
 If you’ve had enough of the beach and want to get back into the forest, take an easy hike to Marymere Falls.

 3. Colchuck Lake

-Although rated as a difficult hike, the path to Colchuk Lake is a perfect day-hike and a great alternative to the Enchantment Lakes beyond, where summer overnight permits are decided by a lottery.
-Colchuk Lake is a popular destination, best hiked between April and October.
+Although rated as a difficult hike, the path to Colchuck Lake is a perfect day-hike and a great alternative to the Enchantment Lakes beyond, where summer overnight permits are decided by a lottery.
+Colchuck Lake is a popular destination, best hiked between April and October.
 An early morning start is recommended to avoid traffic on the trail.
-The magical greenery of the trail opens to a stunning view of the Dragontail and Colchuk Peaks above the shining glacier-fed water.
+The magical greenery of the trail opens to a stunning view of the Dragontail and Colchuck Peaks above the shining glacier-fed water.
 Take in the enchanting view, and maybe take a dip before heading back down!